-What we learned
+What we have learned

 The radio is a cultural treasure and a daily companion, but what millions of users want most from a digital radio experience?

-We learned that expectations are very different among audience groups, but a common patterns emerged during the testing and research sessions... everybody wants at least, replicate weather not to improve, the same physical analogical radio experience they are familiar with.
+In three months of exploration, interviews and data analysis, We learned that expectations are very different among audience groups, but a common patterns emerged during the testing and research sessions... everybody wants at least, replicate weather not to improve, the same physical analogical radio experience they are familiar with.

-Process · insights
+Process · insights and requirements

 THE BIG idea